-Recent projects include an R24 grant (Community-Based Participatory Research Strategies to Increase Colorectal Cancer Screening in Ohio Appalachia); R01 grants (Enhancing Colorectal Cancer Screening in Primary Care and The Ohio Patient Navigator Research Program); and a P50 grant (Project 1 of the Community Awareness Resources and Education Project) for Ohio State’s Center for Population Health and Health Disparities.
+Recent projects include a P01 grant (Improving Uptake of Cervical Cancer Prevention Services in Appalachia), an R01 RISE (Rural Interventions for Screening Effectiveness) grant and a P50 grant (Project 4 of the Community Awareness Resources and Education Project) for Ohio State’s Center for Population Health and Health Disparities.

 Tatum’s expertise includes developing and implementing NIH-funded cancer control community-based research projects; managing research projects among underserved minority and rural populations; coordinating investigators, staff and study populations; and using survey data collection methods and procedures.
 She earned her bachelor’s degree from Wake Forest University and her master’s degree from the University of North Carolina at Greensboro.